gurleensethi/cradle/README.md

 ## Shell Configuration

-Add the helper function to your shell's configuration file for easy usage:
+Add the helper function to your shell's configuration file:

 ```bash
 crdl() {